noctvrno/MCROrganizer/README.md

 # Multiple Challenge Run Organizer - MCRO

-Currently being developed by one person - that's me :) - using C# WPF.
+Currently being developed by one developer.
 Below you'll have a short description of the tool, its use and some planned features.
 - MCRO is being primarily designed for challenge runners that stream their misfortune to a live audience.
 - MCRO was designed to be captured in OBS and placed above existing splits.
 - MCRO is meant to ease the organization of multiple games that need to be completed in order to complete a run.